 Unexpected Search Results

 The administrator can associate an LDAP user or group to a role and list of email addresses in the USERS > LDAP User Add/Update page.
 If addresses are excluded, and a configured user runs a search through Archive Search for Outlook, the following rules apply:

-- If an address is excluded (blacklisted), the address does not display unless the mail includes the user performing the search to assure that a user can always see their own mail.
+- If an address is excluded (blocked), the address does not display unless the mail includes the user performing the search to assure that a user can always see their own mail.

 - The exclusion rules always take precedence; addresses that are allowed are searchable only if the exclusion rules do not block the mail.

 - If a user is not configured and is a member of a group, then the allow and block rules assigned to that group apply to that user.

 - If a user is assigned to a group, when the user logs in via Archive Search for Outlook, only that user’s mail displays.
 For example, if an LDAP user has the Auditor role, mail available to the Auditor role does not display.

 Contact your Barracuda Message Archiver administrator for exclusion rules.